Diabetes Management for NYC Seniors: Smart Strategies for 2026

 Walking and Low-Impact Exercise

 Walking is one of the best activities for diabetes control, and NYC’s walkable neighborhoods make it accessible.
-Even short daily walks improve circulation, insulin sensitivity, and mood.
-Utilizing safe transportation options to reach local parks can make staying active easier.
-Chair exercises, stretching, and senior fitness classes are great alternatives for those with limited mobility.
+Even short daily walks improve circulation and insulin sensitivity.
+Utilizing safe transportation options to reach local parks like Central Park or Prospect Park can make staying active easier.
+Chair exercises and stretching are great alternatives for those with limited mobility.

 Medication Management and Adherence

-Many seniors take multiple medications, increasing the risk of missed doses or interactions.
-Using pill organizers, setting reminders, and reviewing medications regularly with a pharmacist or doctor can prevent errors.
-Never skipping or adjusting doses without medical advice is critical for stable blood sugar levels.
-For those who need help with medical logistics, staying updated on Medicaid Redetermination 2025 is vital to ensure medication coverage remains active.
+Many seniors take multiple medications, increasing the risk of missed doses.
+Using pill organizers, setting reminders, and reviewing medications regularly with a pharmacist can prevent errors.
+Never skipping or adjusting doses without medical advice is critical.
+For help with logistics, staying updated on Medicaid Redetermination 2026 is vital to ensure medication coverage remains active.

 Preventing Diabetes-Related Complications